Incoming president Sarah Herr writes this week’s blog.

 The featured image (top) is a reconstruction of the native settlement near the Spanish mission and mission garden at the base of A-Mountain in Tucson, by our own Rob Ciaccio.

-Under Bill’s leadership, we have earned a strong local reputation for helping to reveal some of the iconic historic places of the Southwest, like the earliest field systems in North America, the plaza-oriented villages of O’odham ancestors, villages transformed by the eruption of Sunset Crater nearly a thousand years ago, the fragile Western Apache landscapes of central Arizona, and the fortress and mission built by Spanish soldiers and priests in early Tucson.
+In the past 30 years, we have earned a strong local reputation for helping to reveal some of the iconic historic places of the Southwest, like the earliest field systems in North America, the plaza-oriented villages of O’odham ancestors, villages transformed by the eruption of Sunset Crater nearly a thousand years ago, the fragile Western Apache landscapes of central Arizona, and the fortress and mission built by Spanish soldiers and priests in early Tucson.
 Archaeologists on our staff are well-regarded nationally, and even internationally, for their contributions to archaeological scholarship on a wide range of topics that you will learn more about in our forthcoming blogs.

 Even as this transition marks a point of change in the company, there will be a continuity of many shared values, one of which is that good research and creativity can create a good business.
 At Desert, research isn’t a luxury, it’s a motivation.
 Together, we have invested our careers in understanding these arid landscapes, and view projects large and small as chances to learn, evaluate, and expand our understanding of the ancient places of the Southwest.
 We understand the strengths and weaknesses of certain projects for answering our particular questions.
 As we work on compliance projects, we aren’t intent on digging and collecting ‘everything’ and putting it into boxes that sit on museum shelves.
 We are intent on finding that fraction of everything that will make the greatest contribution to knowledge.